Hide Section w/ Empty Collection Lists ❺

 Usage Notes

-We have two slightly different solutions here, depending on your needs.
 In both solutions, if ALL of the collection lists within the attribute-tagged section are empty, the entire section will be hidden.

-wfu-hide = empty-lists
+wfu-hide = empty lists

 Suppress mode is JS-based and will work with all browsers- however it executes at page load time, and will not respond to dynamic list changes after the page has loaded.